ASK Primorje

 Akademski sportni klub Primorje (Primorje Academic Sports Club), commonly referred to as ASK Primorje or simply Primorje, was a Slovenian football club from Ljubljana.
-The club was formed in May 1920 and was later dissolved in 1936, when its first team merged into a newly formed SK Ljubljana.
+The club was founded in May 1920 by the diaspora from the Slovene Littoral, with Franc Batjel being appointed the first president of the club.
+It was dissolved in 1936, when it merged into a newly formed SK Ljubljana.